How to Use a Company Seal: Everything You Need to Know

 Generally, states still recognize the legal impact of a company seal, however, in the future, a company seal may only serve as a symbol of authenticity or a gesture by a corporation.
 If you are unsure whether your documents require a company seal it is wise to seek professional advice.

 If you need help with how to use a company seal, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.